HOW DO I KNOW IF I NEED THERAPY?

 WHAT THE HECK IS EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing Therapy.
 It is a visualization exercise using bilateral stimulation (moving your eyes back and forth, using both sides of your brain) that helps to reduce how strongly you react to traumatic memories.
 It sounds a bit like hypnosis, but it’s not hypnosis.
 One of the best places to learn about EMDR is to look at www.emdria.org.
-Let’s talk more about this in person.
+Please contact us for more information.

 DO YOU PROVIDE LETTERS FOR EMOTIONAL SUPPORT ANIMALS?